-Short-term adverse effects that would occur during the construction of the NEPA BART Extension Alternative (BART Extension) are summarized in Table ES-1, along with proposed mitigation, and the level of impact after mitigation.-Table ES-2 summarizes the adverse, long-term effects from operation of the BART Extension under NEPA, proposed mitigation, and the level of impact after mitigation.
-The mitigation measures in these tables include avoidance, minimization, and mitigation measures.
+Short-term adverse effects that would occur during the construction of the NEPA BART Extension Alternative (BART Extension) are summarized in Table ES-1, along with proposed mitigation, and the level of impact after mitigation.
+Table ES-2 summarizes the adverse, long-term effects from operation of the BART Extension under NEPA, proposed mitigation, and the level of impact after mitigation.